prerna-dewan/prerna-dewan.github.io/index.md

 ---
-layout: home
+layout: single
+title: "Home"
 author_profile: true
 ---

 Welcome!
 I’m **Prerna Dewan**, a PhD student in Economics at the Indian Statistical Institute, Delhi Centre.
-My research interests include the economics of education, labour economics, and development economics.
+My research focuses on the economics of education, labour economics, development economics, and empirical industrial organisation.